w3f/Grants-Program/applications/stone-index-on-substrate.md

 #### Public exposed methods

 ```
-* create_index(origin, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8) -> Result<i64, Error>
-To create an index with 2 tokens and weight per token with an unique name, and return with the newly created index ID
+// To create an index with 2 tokens and weight per token with an unique name, and return with the newly created index ID
-* update_index(origin, index_id u32, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8)
+create_index(origin, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8) -> Result<i64, Error>

-To update the details of an existing index
+// To update the details of an existing index
+update_index(origin, index_id u32, name Vec<u32>, address1 Address, weight1 u8, address2, weight2 u8)

+// To purchase an index with desired token(deduct tokens from user), and mint an index token(The token will be sent to the user address)
 * purchase_index(origin, index_id i64, amount u32) -> Result(Error)

-To purchase an index with desired token(deduct tokens from user), and mint an index token(The token will be sent to the user address)
+// To redeem token with index token, it will burn the index token and transfer the underlying token back to user address
 * redeem_index(origin, index_id, amount u32)
-To redeem token with index token, it will burn the index token and transfer the underlying token back to user address

 ```

 #### Runtime storage